 British film company Hammer Films produced a cluster of Frankenstein films from 1957-1974, including Frankenstein Must Be Destroyed (1969) that would inspire much of pop culture and horror fandom.

-The following is a list of 1960s horror films which were not only iconic and influential, but which were so weird, they could have only been made in the 1960s.
+The following is a list of 1960s horror films that were not only iconic and influential but which were so weird, they could have only been made in the 1960s.

 1960s Horror Movies